mfkucuk/SolidChecker/README.md

 * Clone the repo, open it with **VSCode**
 * Navigate to the `SolidChecker/solidchecker` folder,
 * Run `npm install` to install the dependencies,
-* In the src directory create a file named `apiKey.ts` and add your Gemini API key as follow:
+* In the src directory create a file named `apiKey.ts` and add your Gemini API key as follows:
 ```
 export const apiKey = '<YOUR_GEMINI_API_KEY>';
 ```